Woman Hater (1948 film): Production

 In January 1948, it was announced Australian writer Alec Coppel had sold a story to Stewart Granger called Woman Hater.
-French actor Edwige Feuillère would co star.
-The casting of French actor was announced shortly afterwards.
+French actress Edwige Feuillère would co star.
 Granger was one of the biggest stars in British cinema at the time, best known for appearing in melodramas.
 He said he wanted to make the film as it gave him a chance to appear in a comedy.

 Feuillère arrived in London in mid-February.
 She had been learning English for three months, a process interrupted by appearing on the Paris stage in The Eagle Has Two Heads which had been a huge success.
 She was one of a number of French actors appearing in British films at the time, others including Mila Parély in Snowbound, Anne Vernon in Warning to Wantons, and Anouk Aimée in The Golden Salamander.

 Filming took started in March 1948, mostly taking place at Denham Studios with sets designed by the art director Carmen Dillon.
 Location work was done in Warwickshire at Compton Wynyates, the home of the Marquis of Northampton.
 "Comedy is serious business", said Granger.
 "It is not always easy to get into the spirit of light hearted sophisticated comedy."

-The art director, editor, set designer and casting director on the film were all women.
+The art director (Carmen Dillon), editor (Vera Campbell), set designer and casting director (Maude Spector) on the film were all women.

+Release

+The film was released in London in October 1948.